frappe/manual_erpnext_com/manual_erpnext_com/www/contents/buying/purchase-order.md

 accurately track your costs.
 Also, if some of these charges add to the value of the product you will have to mention them in the Taxes table.
 You can also use templates for your taxes.
-For more information on setting up your taxes see the Purchase Taxes and Charges Master.
+For more information on setting up your taxes see the Purchase Taxes and Charges Template.

 ### Value Added Taxes (VAT)